You’ve decided to travel Europe by rail, but you’re still not quite sure if a Eurail pass is for you, and if it is, how to use it?

-It is not only based on dry guide facts, but also from my experiences and mistakes.
+It is not only based on hard guide facts, but also from my experiences and mistakes.
 This way, you can get on the road, or should I say, the tracks, feeling comfortable that you’re going to have a smooth ride and experience.
 So…

 What are Eurail passes for?

-Eurail passes a made to ease your train travel experience through Europe for a specific time period (up to two months) and a specific number of countries (up to 26 covered countries).
-It is also designed to give you a lot of flexibility on the road and to lower the cost of your transportation.
+Eurail passes are made to ease your train travel experience through Europe for a specific time period (up to three months) and a specific number of countries (up to 33 covered countries).

 Eurail passes are created by a European train carrier-owned consortium called Eurail, which sells European train passes to non-European citizens through various sellers.